- Hospital at Home is a program where eligible, medically stable patients get hospital-level care in their homes, instead of going to hospital.

 - You don't need a computer, tablet, or mobile device.

-- All you need is a working landline phone.
+- All you need is a working cellphone or landline phone.

 What happens if my condition gets worse?
 Will I be admitted to hospital?